ckampfe/russ/README.md

 ## goals

 1. A usable RSS client in the terminal, not in a webpage
-2. Set up so how I like it (vim-style navigation, columnar layout with higher-level info on the left, content on the right)
+2. Set up how I like it (vim-style navigation, columnar layout with higher-level info on the left, content on the right)
 3. All application data in SQLite
 4. Minimal configuration/options
 5. As little resource usage as possible